any1/wayvnc/README.md

 display via the RFB protocol.
 The Wayland session may be a headless one, so it is also possible to run wayvnc without a physical display attached.

-For support, join ##wayvnc IRC channel on freenode.
+For support, join the #wayvnc IRC channel on freenode.

 ## Building
 ### Runtime Dependencies